-Another way to solve the problem is based on a node array.
+Another way to solve the problem is based on a tree traversal array [6].
 Once again, the idea is to traverse the nodes using a depth-first search:

-However, in this problem, we add each node to the node array always when the depth-first search visits the node, and not only at the first visit.
-Hence, a node that has k children appears k+1 times in the node array, and there are a total of 2n-1 nodes in the array.
+However, we use a bit different technique where we add each node to the tree traversal array always when the depth-first search visits the node, and not only at the first visit.
+Hence, a node that has k children appears k+1 times in the array, and there are a total of 2n-1 nodes in the array.